marcanuy/marcanuy.github.io/en/projects/_posts/2014-10-15-personal-website.md

   - http://marcanuy.com
   - https://github.com/marcanuy/marcanuy.github.io
 tags: Ruby Jekyll Bootstrap
+status: run
 ---

 Multilingual website to hold my personal information and web projects list.

 I wanted a CMS without databases until I find the great Jekyll generator.
 I designed it to be multilingual without plugins so It can be hosted at Github Pages and to keep the code clean.